Silverthorne Attorneys Can Help.

 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

+What if the other driver doesn’t have insurance?
 It is mandatory for anyone who has a car and a license to drive to obtain auto insurance.
 But it is estimated that one in seven drivers on the road do not have car insurance at all.

 Here are some tips to handling an accident with a driver who does not have insurance:

-- Exchange information with the other driver – you may not find out until after the police arrive that the other driver is uninsured.
+You may not find out until after the police arrive that the other driver is uninsured.
 But be sure to get all of the information you can about the other driver and their vehicle, as well as contact information from any of the passengers, as well as any witnesses to the accident.